Menu

 There are three levels of sexual assault based on the degree of force used.

-Sexual Assault: occurs if you have been kissed, fondled or forced to have intercourse without consent.
+Sexual Assault occurs if you have been kissed, fondled or forced to have intercourse without consent.

-• injured you during the assault
+• injures you during the assault

-Aggravated Sexual Assault: happens if you were wounded, maimed or disfigured during the assault or if your life was endangered.
+Aggravated Sexual Assault happens if you were wounded, maimed or disfigured during the assault or if your life was endangered.

 No always means no and only yes, expressed by your words or actions, means yes.
 A person cannot rely on your implied consent as a defence to sexual assault.
-Unless you agree to the activity it is sexual assault.
+Unless you agree to the activity, it is sexual assault.

 Your lack of consent does not have to be verbal.
 It may be expressed by words or your conduct.
 If you did not agree to it, it is sexual assault, even if you did not fight back.